A downloadable tool

 Requirements

-• GameMaker 2.3 or later (GML with structs and methods).
+GameMaker 2.3 or later (as long as it has structs and methods)

 Support and feedback